-Contractor shall report annually, in a format to be mutually agreed upon between Contractor and Exchange, on: (1) the number and percentage of Plan Enrollees who have selected or been assigned to a Primary Care Provider, as described in Section 5.01; (2) the enrollment of or usage by Plan Enrollees in the models described in Section 5.02 or such other models as the Contractor identifies as promoting better access, coordination and care for at risk enrollees; and (3) the results of such enrollment or services, including clinical, patient experience and costs impacts.
+Contractor shall report annually, in a format to be mutually agreed upon between Contractor and Exchange, on: (1) the number and percentage of Plan Enrollees who have selected or been assigned to a Primary Care Provider, as described in Section 5.01.
 In the event that the reporting requirements identified herein include Protected Health Information, Contractor shall provide the Exchange only with de-identified Protected Health Information as defined in 45 C.F.R.
 Section 164.514.
 All information provided to the Exchange in this section shall be treated by the Exchange as confidential information.